techtonik/pydotorg.status/README.txt

      (CPU/sec dropped from 0.004+ to 0.003- per probe)
- (before migration to HRD and Python 2.7 cpm_usd was about 0.0055) (after migration to HRD cpm_usd raised to 0.012 on average) version 3: switch to Python 2.7
+ (before migration to HRD and Python 2.7 cpm_usd was about 0.0055) (after migration to HRD cpm_usd raised to 0.012 on average) version 3: switch to Python 2.7 and NDB

 License :: Public Domain or MIT